-This letter was written by Pvt.
-Samuel W. Myers (1845-1884) of Co.
+These three letters were written by Pvt.
+Samuel Wiley Myers (1845-1884) of Co.
 F, 49th Illinois Volunteers.
 According to the Illinois Veterans Index, Samuel entered the service at age 19 as a recruit to the regiment on 12 March 1864, enlisting for three years.
 He stood 5 feet 8 inches tall, had light hair, blue eyes, and a fair complexion.
 At the time of his enlistment, he gave his occupation as “farmer” which is consistent with the 1860 US Census where he was enumerated in the household of his father, a Kentucky-born farmer in Marion county, Illinois.
 He mustered out of the regiment on 9 September 1865.

 Samuel was the son of John Myers (1822-1886) and Margaret Jones (1821-1877) of Centralia, Illinois.